 - Among ethnic groups, persons of Hispanic origin are projected to increase their share of the labor force from 14.8 percent to 18.6 percent.

 - The Asians are projected to increase their share of the labor force from 4.7 percent to 5.7 percent.

-- The number of women in the labor force will grow at a slightly faster rate than the number of men.
-The male labor force is projected to grow by 6.3 percent from 2010 to 2020, compared with 7.4 percent for the female labor force.
+- The number of women in the labor force will grow at a slightly faster rate than men.
+The male labor force is projected to grow by 6.3 percent from 2010 to 2020, compared with 7.4 percent for the females.

 - The share of the youth labor force, workers ages 16 to 24, is expected to decrease from 13.6 percent in 2010 to 11.2 percent by 2020.

 - The primary working-age group, those between 25 and 54 years old, is projected to decline from 66.9 percent of the labor force in 2010 to 63.7 percent in 2020.

 - The share of workers ages 55 years and older, by contrast, are anticipated to leap from 19.5 percent to 25.2 percent of the labor force during this period (Chart 3).